9 accredited Pharmacy Tech programs in MI

 Kalamazoo Valley Community College is a public, two-year institution established in 1966, offering a wide range of associate degrees and certificates.
 It serves the community through four campuses, providing both transfer-oriented and career-technical education.

 The average pharmacy technician in Michigan earns around $38,350 per year, with experienced professionals earning significantly more.
-Job growth in this field is projected at 5% over the next decade.
+Job growth in this field is projected at 5% over the next decade, making it a strong career choice for job security and long-term earning potential.